chandrachurd2004/learnig-git-and-git-hub/README.md

 git checkout <....name to the branch .... >
     to change the current working branch to any branch we wanted

+git checkout <.....name of file ......>
+    to change the content of file which is present in staging area note:- a file name as a.txt which is in staging are but u modified it and now u wanted the content of the file which is in stating area (i.e. u wanted to delete the modified content) then use is command , this will delete the content of file and update to the file in staging area

 git merge <...name of the branch ..... >
     to add file of that branch to the current working branch